 Open: Tuesday–Saturday

 No frills, just free bread.
 And two – yes, you read that right, TWO – happy hours.
 You really couldn't ask for more from a restaurant.
-Funkatello, nestled into a terrace house in the Stanley Street precinct of Darlinghurst might be unassuming, but it's so easy to love, it's fast become one of the area's most popular spots.
+Funkatello, nestled into a terrace house in the Stanley Street precinct of Darlinghurst might be unassuming, but it's so easy to love, it's fast become one of the area's most popular, fun and funky spots (as the name might imply).
 You might struggle to get a walk-in table there on a weekend, so we'd suggest to book ahead, but otherwise the vibe – and bill – is about as relaxed and easy as it gets.
 Grab your party a couple of carafes of wine, a burrata or two – and maybe even treat yourself to a plate of their rich Polpette Al Sugo.

 View this post on Instagram